Raphael, Ceiling of the Stanza della Segnatura

 Apollo and Marsayas -- Parnassus

-Amphitrite fleeing Neptune hides herself on the Island of Atlas.
+Top: Amphitrite fleeing Neptune hides with protectors on the Island of Atlas.

-Satyr pouring water on the heads of lovers a pair of lovers
+Bottom: Satyr anoints the heads of lovers a pair of lovers

 Keystone Panel with Papal Coat of Arms